cse110-sp21-group34/cse110-sp21-group34/admin/meetings/053121-retrospective.md

 - Haoxuan Wang

 #### What we did:
-- Go over our progress in week 9.
-- Review and Evaluations on Retrium.
+- Retrospective and Evaluations on Retrium.

-#### Progress in Week 9:
-- Haoxuan and Steven implemented label system.
-- Jinghao made the real page.
-- Gaurav:
-- Joseph:
-- Zhuoliang:
-- Taorui and Yang implemented several tests.
+- Delineated how we should spend Week 10 and 11.
+- Understood extensive testing is required.
+- Most of the documentation needs to be completed.

 #### Retrium Meeting Note
 #### Things that went well: